|Nutritional Guidelines (per serving)|

-Add onions, ginger, and jalapeno pepper, and fry for an additional 3-4 minutes.
-Add turmeric, coriander, garam masala and heat for another minute, then add cauliflower, green peas, peppers, mushrooms and bell peppers.
+Add onions, ginger, and jalapeno pepper, and fry for an additional 3 to 4 minutes.
+Add turmeric, coriander, garam masala and heat for another minute, then add cauliflower, green peas, tomatoes, peppers, mushrooms, and bell peppers.

-Reduce heat to medium-low and heat for 10-12 minutes until vegetables , .
+Reduce heat to medium-low and heat for 10 to 12 minutes until vegetables are cooked.
 Add spinach and heat just until wilted.
 Season lightly with salt, to taste.

 Pair subji with an Indian-inspired rice dish such as this Indian basmati rice.